 Most tickets — about 87 percent — are issued to people whose vehicles are registered outside of Menlo Park, the report stated, and the vast majority (about 95 percent) are one-time offenders.
 At the same time, net revenue from the red light camera program has declined in the last couple of years, earning the city only $24,000 in the 2017-18 fiscal year, compared with about $127,000 in the 2013-14 fiscal year.

 Councilwoman Catherine Carlton said that she had hoped to to see a decline in tickets and collisions to indicate drivers' changing behaviors, though neither has happened — citations have consistently been given to about 0.02 percent of drivers.

 "I'm sad these do not seem to have an impact on people's behavior.
 It makes me not in love with traffic cameras being there at all," she said.

-The data also did not indicate whether the red light cameras were causing the increase in the rear-end collisions, or another factor was at play, like increased traffic, Mayor Ray Mueller pointed out.
+The data also did not indicate whether the red light cameras were causing the increase in the rear-end collisions, or if another factor such as increased traffic was at play, Mayor Ray Mueller pointed out.

 Councilman Drew Combs also raised doubts about whether the cameras improved safety.

-Local state senator Jerry Hill has brought forward legislation multiple times to reduce the fees for right-turn-on-red traffic violations, but nothing has been passed yet, he added.
+Local state senator Jerry Hill has brought forward legislation multiple times to reduce the fees for right-turn-on-red traffic violations, but nothing has been passed yet, Dixon added.